GREAT AVIATION QUOTES

 There is something more important than any ultimate weapon.
 That is the ultimate position — the position of total control over Earth that lies somewhere out in space.
 That is … the distant future, though not so distant as we may have thought.
 Whoever gains that ultimate position gains control, total control, over the Earth, for the purposes of tyranny or for the service of freedom.

-(Then) Senator Lyndon B. Johnson, quoted in U.S. News & World Report magazine, 1958.
+Lyndon B. Johnson, then a Senator for Texas, quoted in U.S. News & World Report magazine, 1958.

 This strongly asserted but ill-defined license to kill without accountability is not an entitlement which the United States or other states can have without doing grave damage to the rules designed to protect the right to life and prevent extrajudicial executions.